epics-rip/pvDataWWW/mainPage/internal/proposedChanges/featureListR4.4.md

 Some powerful but alpha level software is also bundled into V4.4 for early adopters.

-An embedded smart database and processing framework for the IOC [pvDatabase] -
+A smart database and processing framework, embeddable in an IOC [pvDatabase] -

 Version 4.4 provides a framework for implementing a network accessible database of smart memory resident records, named pvDatabase.
 Such a database may be embedded into an IOC to work in concert with the IOC's database, or at higher levels of a control system to provide high performance dataflow processing of lower level measurement data.
 For instance, it can be used to host a set of areaDetector plugins, working as a pipeline processor for camera image data.
 See pvDatabaseCPP <http://epics-pvdata.sourceforge.net/docbuild/pvDatabaseCPP/tip/documentation/pvDatabaseCPP.html>.